GST on Rent: Applicable GST Rates on Residential and Commercial Property Rentals

 5 min

 The application of the Goods and Services Tax (GST) on house rent and commercial property rent has been a subject of considerable interest and discussion since its introduction in India.
-GST has brought about significant changes in the taxation landscape, impacting landlords, tenants, and businesses alike.
+GST on rent has brought about significant changes in the taxation landscape, impacting landlords, tenants, and businesses alike.
 Understanding the nuances of GST on house rent and commercial property rent is crucial for navigating the complexities of the tax regime and ensuring compliance with regulatory requirements.
 In this article, we delve into the implications of GST on both residential and commercial rental transactions, shedding light on the tax treatment and its implications for stakeholders.

 Tax on rental income in the pre-GST era